wilkinsondi/gettingandcleaningdata/README.md

 4. Aggregates all test data, eg variables, subjects and activities into a single data set.
 5. Aggregates all training data, eg variables, subjects and activities into a single data set.
 6. Combines all training with all testing data.
+7. Removes "BodyBody" values that are not referenced in the experiment.
-7. Removes all variables that are not mean or standard deviation calculations.
+8. Removes all variables that are not mean or standard deviation calculations.
-8. Changes the activity values to named activities, eg WALKING, SITTING, etc.
+9. Changes the activity values to named activities, eg WALKING, SITTING, etc.
-9. Renames the Subject & Activity columns, and for brevity, leaves the other column variables with the original names which are explained below.
+10. Renames the columns and adds description.
-10. Groups the data by individual (subject) and activity to give mean values.
+11. Groups the data by individual (subject) and activity to give mean values.
-11. Outputs the results into a tidy summary file, saved as a .txt file that writes into the working directory.
+12. Outputs the results into a tidy summary file, saved as a .txt file that writes into the working directory.

 Code Book